Finding the right pediatrician for your child can be really stressful! We have 5 simple steps to make it a little bit easier for you.

-Make an appointment.
+Make an Appointment

 The first time I met Dr. P was when Talie was born.
 He came highly recommended and

-Do your kids like the Pediatrician?
+Do Your Kids Like the Pediatrician?

 My pediatrician tries to involve them throughout the appointment.
 When Chase had Staph Infection Dr. P showed him how he could take pics on his phone and how they could be uploaded to his digital file.
 He didn’t have to do this… but he did it because he loves his job and he loves kids.

-One of the biggest pet peeves of my hospital stay, when TJ was born, was when Dr. A kept trying to push formula on TJ because he felt it was best.
+One of the biggest pet peeves of my hospital stay when TJ was born, was when Dr. A kept trying to push formula on TJ because he felt it was best.
 He wanted me to go against my values and my maternal instincts.
-He also told me that home therapy was not possible to treat jaundice when in fact it is entirely possible.
+He also told me that home therapy was not possible to treat jaundice when, in fact, it is entirely possible.
 If you have a doctor that does these types of things it might be best to find another doctor.

 By following these steps you can be on your way to finding a great pediatrician that you and your child both love!
 What else do you look for while choosing a doctor?

 Were These Tips Useful for Finding the Right Pediatrician for Your Baby?

 Pin it on Pinterest for others to read!